Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Introduction

-By integrating computer vision with generative modeling techniques, such as stable diffusion (SD)~\cite{rombach2022high}, the artistic effects of landscape painting can be effectively simulated and reproduced~\cite{li2023thangka, sun2024chinese}.
-Diffusion models (DMs) have been successfully applied across various domains, including clothing swapping, face generation, dancing, and anime creation, demonstrating their versatility in generating high-quality realistic content from diverse inputs.
-For instance, diffusion models can produce highly realistic images nearly indistinguishable from actual photographs in face generation.
-Similarly, in anime creation, they can generate detailed and stylistically consistent images from simple prompts~\cite{lee2023exploring, kim2023face, choi2023dance, yang2023anime}.
-This method not only preserves the stylistic features of traditional landscape paintings but also allows precise control over the content and layout.
-This technology has broad applications in the creation of art, the preservation of cultural heritage, and digital display, as illustrated in Figure ~\ref{fig:fig1_Processes}(b).
+Currently, many researchers are using generative adversarial networks (GANs) to generate landscape paintings~\cite{peng2022contour, xue2021landscapeGAN, ma2023styleTransfer}.
+However, due to the distinctive artistic style of landscape painting, GAN-based methods often face challenges such as unclear outlines, uncontrollable details, and inconsistent style migration~\cite{guo2022aiArtGAN}.
+By visual generation, such as stable diffusion (SD), the artistic effects of landscape painting can be effectively simulated and reproduced~\cite{rombach2022ldm, wang2023stableDiffusion}.
+Diffusion models (DMs) have been successfully applied across various domains, including clothing swapping, face generation, dancing, and anime creation, demonstrating their versatility in generating high-quality realistic content from diverse inputs~\cite{ho2020ddpm, li2024uvIDM, joby2024synthesizing}.
+For instance, diffusion models can produce highly realistic images nearly indistinguishable from actual photographs in face generation~\cite{peng2023sketch, kim2023dcface}.
+Similarly, in anime creation, they can generate detailed and stylistically consistent images from simple prompts~\cite{jeon2024cartoonizediff}.
+Although this method preserves the stylistic features of traditional landscape paintings, it does not allow precise control over the structure and style~\cite{wang2023stableDiffusion, rombach2022ldm}.